CompAndSave/hugo-decap-cas/content/posts/how-to-reduce-printing-costs-top-10-low-cost-printing-tips.md

 **Step 3:** Make any other necessary adjustments, such as selecting the correct printer and choosing the pages to print.

 **Step 4:** Click Print to send the job to the printer.

+### Tip #3 - Adjust Print Density

+Print density is how dark you want your printouts to be.
+If you are only printing drafts, you can use this setting to save on ink or toner, which can reduce printing costs.

+Here's how to reduce print density to save money on printer ink:

+**Step 1:** Open the Print Dialog.
+Go to File > Print (or press CTRL+P on Windows or Command + P on Mac).

+**Step 2:** Look for options like "Print Quality," "Ink Density," or "Toner Density" in the print settings.

+**Step 3:** Adjust the setting to a lower density or quality.

+**Step 4:** Click Print to send the job to the printer.

+### Tip #4 - Reduce Margins

+Another way how to save on printing costs is to reduce the margins in your Microsoft Word documents.
+By default, Microsoft Word sets 1.25-inch margins, which can lead to a lot of wasted paper if not used properly.
+That’s why it's advisable to reduce margins to 0.75 inches.
+Doing so will free up enough room to print more words per page and save more on paper.

+For academic papers like research papers or essays, you might need to follow specific margin rules.
+But for other types of documents, you can adjust the margins to save paper.

+So, here are the steps to adjust margins:

+**Step 1:** Open your document in Microsoft Word.

+**Step 2:** Go to the Layout tab.

+**Step 3:** Click the Margins button and select Custom Margins from the drop-down menu.

+**Step 4:** In the Page Setup dialog box, enter 0.75 inches for the top, bottom, left, and right margins.

+**Step 5:** Click OK to apply the changes.

 [](https://www.compandsave.com/top-5-cheap-toner-cartridges)